microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 2 - Save To-Do List/User Story 1 - Save To-Do List to File.md

 <br/>

 #### 2. Run the application
 Now let's see this application in action.
 Open the terminal and navigate to the folder where your `app.py` file is located.
-Run the application by typing `python app.py` and pressing the `<ENTER>` key or simply click the play button in the top right corner of the Visual Studio Code window.
+Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.

-- Add a few items to the list and then type 'X' and `<ENTER>` hit to exit the program.
+- Add a few items to the list and then type 'X' and enter hit to exit the program.
 - Within Visual Studio Code, you should see a file named `todo_list.txt` in the same directory as your `app.py` file.
 - Open the `todo_list.txt` file in the same directory as your `app.py` file.
 You should see the items you added to the list in the file.